European Banking Federation

 6 Jul 2020

-Their ask — The federation requests more implementation time and clearer definitions of sustainability preferences.
+Message — The federation requests more implementation time and clearer definitions of sustainability preferences.
 They argue current timelines are insufficient given material uncertainties and the need to adapt IT infrastructure.
 They want flexibility to distribute non-ESG products to clients with ESG preferences for portfolio diversification.1234

-How it helps them — This would reduce compliance costs and give banks more time to update internal procedures and systems.56
+Why — This would reduce compliance costs and give banks more time to update internal procedures and systems.56

-Who loses — Sustainable investment advocates lose faster implementation of transparency rules for ESG products.7
+Impact — Sustainable investment advocates lose faster implementation of transparency rules for ESG products.7

 European Banking Federation demands data portability from Big Tech platforms